Pharoah Sanders: 1970s and 1980s

-In the 1970s, Sanders continued to produce his own recordings and also continued to work with Alice Coltrane on her Journey in Satchidananda album.
-Most of Sanders' best-selling work was made in the late 1960s and early 1970s for Impulse Records, including the 30-minute wave-on-wave of free jazz "The Creator Has a Master Plan" from the album Karma.
+In the 1970s, Sanders continued to produce his own recordings and also continued to work with Alice Coltrane on Journey in Satchidananda.
+Most of Sanders' best-selling work was made in the late 1960s and early 1970s for Impulse!.
+Notably including the 30-minute, wave-on-wave "The Creator Has a Master Plan" from the spiritual free-jazz album Karma.
 This composition featured vocalist Leon Thomas's unique, "umbo weti" yodeling, and Sanders' key musical partner, pianist Lonnie Liston Smith, who worked with Sanders from 1969 to 1971.
 Other members of his groups in this period include bassist Cecil McBee, on albums such as Jewels of Thought, Izipho Zam, Deaf Dumb Blind, and Thembi.

 Although supported by African-American radio, Sanders' brand of brave free jazz became less popular.
 From the experiments with African rhythms on the 1971 album Black Unity (with bassist Stanley Clarke) onwards he began to diversify his sound.
 In the late 1970s and 1980s, Sanders explored different musical modes including R&B (Love Will Find a Way), modal jazz, and hard bop.
 Sanders left Impulse! in 1973 and explored various other labels, such as Theresa in 1980, which was sold to Evidence in 1991.

 1990s

-In 1992, Sanders appeared on a reissue (Ed Kelly and Pharoah Sanders) for the Evidence label of a recording that he completed for Theresa Records in 1979 entitled Ed Kelly and Friend.
-The 1992 version contains extra tracks which feature Pharoah's pupil Robert Stewart.
+A 1979 recording titled Ed Kelly and Friend, which Sanders completed for Theresa Records was reissued in 1992 under Evidence (Ed Kelly and Pharoah Sanders).
+The 1992 reissue contained extra tracks which featured Pharoah's pupil Robert Stewart.
 In 1994, Sanders traveled to Morocco to record the Bill Laswell-produced album The Trance Of Seven Colors with Gnawa musician Mahmoud Guinia.
-The same year, he appeared on the Red Hot Organization album Stolen Moments: Red Hot + Cool on the track "This is Madness" with Umar Bin Hassan and Abiodun Oyewole and on the bonus track "The Creator Has A Master Plan (Trip Hop Remix)."
+That same year, he appeared on the Red Hot Organization album Stolen Moments: Red Hot + Cool with the track "This is Madness" with Umar Bin Hassan and Abiodun Oyewole and with the bonus track "The Creator Has A Master Plan (Trip Hop Remix)."
 The album was named "Album of the Year" by Time.
-He also collaborated with drummer–composer Franklin Kiermyer on Kiermyer's album Solomon's Daughter, also released on the Evidence label (re-released with 3 previously unreleased tracks on the Dot Time label in 2019).
+He also collaborated with drummer–composer Franklin Kiermyer on Kiermyer's album Solomon's Daughter, which was also released on the Evidence label (re-released with 3 previously unreleased tracks on the Dot Time label in 2019).

-Sanders's major-label return came in 1995 when Verve Records released Message from Home, followed by Save Our Children (1998).
-But again, Sanders's disgust with the recording business prompted him to leave the label.
-Sanders worked with Laswell, Jah Wobble, and others on the albums Message From Home (1996) and Save Our Children (1999).
-In 1999, he complained in an interview that despite his pedigree, he had trouble finding work.
+Sanders' major-label return came in 1995 with Message from Home under Verve Records.
+This was followed by Save Our Children (1998).
+In both, Sanders worked with Laswell, Jah Wobble, and others.
+Again, however.
+Sanders' distaste with the recording business prompted him to leave the label.
 In 1997 he was featured on several Tisziji Muñoz albums which include Rashied Ali.
+In 1999, in an interview, he mentioned his trouble finding work, despite his artistic pedigree.